Jinssi/ContosoTraders/demo-scripts/intelligent-apps-with-azure-ai-services/overview.md

 # Intelligent Apps with Azure AI Services - Overview

-## Overview of the Contoso Traders application
+## Overview of the Gravy Traders application

-Contoso Traders is a fictitious company that sells a wide range of products.
+Gravy Traders is a fictitious company that sells a wide range of products.
 The company has a website that allows customers to browse products and add them to their shopping cart.

 ## Key Takeaways